Nadozia/EZDC/README.md

         iii) type 'pip install -r requirements.txt'

 4) type 'python excelmodifier.py'
+5) if you want to automate the task and run it daily, you may visit: https://www.youtube.com/watch?v=CAH0B1ErriI

 And you will have the updated EZDC excel file.

 THINGs to modify: